 A musical play, which is not what you expect after one of his characteristic periods out of the limelight.
 But if you look more carefully, such an involvement doesn’t seem strange at all – and we should expect great things.

 The Man Who Fell to Earth is in turn based on a 1963 novel by Walter Tevis.
 Its hero, Thomas Jerome Newton, is a humanoid alien who comes to earth to obtain water for his dying planet.
-He starts a high-tech company to earn the billions that can enable his home world’s salvation.
-But politics, love, organised religion (and alcohol) destroy his plans.… Read the rest
+He starts a high-tech company to earn the billions that can enable his home world’s salvation.… Read the rest